The point of this article is simple: to pay homage to a truly great fight. As simple as that. Nothing more. And nothing

-Let’s forget that Jose Luis Castillo and Diego Corrales ever fought again, or that Corrales died twelve years ago today after deciding to get on his motorcycle while drunk.
+Let’s forget that Jose Luis Castillo and Diego Corrales ever fought again, or that Corrales died on this day in 2007 after deciding to get on his motorcycle while drunk.
 Let’s forget everything that followed this amazing donnybrook that is, arguably, the greatest action fight of the 21st century.
 Hell, let’s not even dwell much on how the fight was in part decided by Corrales buying himself extra time to recover by spitting out his mouthpiece.
 Let’s not pay attention to the negatives; let’s remember twenty-nine minutes and six seconds of amazing excitement, the kind only boxing can create.

 At the time, most keen observers of the fight business anticipated something special.
 This was, after all, a battle between proud champions.
 Castillo held the WBC lightweight title; Corrales owned the WBO strap.
 Both warriors were in their physical primes and both were riding waves of momentum after significant wins.
-Castillo, who many thought deserved to be credited with a points victory over Floyd Mayweather Jr. in 2002, had rebounded from the subsequent rematch defeat to post six straight victories.
-Meanwhile, Diego “Chico” Corrales, who also had a loss to “Pretty Boy” on his record, was coming off a revenge points victory over Joel Casamayor which was followed by a big stoppage win over Acelino Freitas which earned him his third world title.
+Castillo, who many thought deserved to be credited with a points victory over Floyd Mayweather Jr. in 2002, had rebounded from the subsequent rematch defeat to post six straight wins.
+Meanwhile, Diego “Chico” Corrales, who also had a loss to “Pretty Boy” on his record, was coming off a revenge decision victory over Joel Casamayor which was followed by a big stoppage win over Acelino Freitas that earned him his third world title.

 From the opening round to the spellbinding finish, this was gorgeously violent stuff.
-Most anticipated the taller and longer Diego would exploit his reach advantage by being busy with his jab and straight right, but early on it was evident this was not going to be the dominant theme.
-Instead it was all about power, bravery and non-stop action.
+Most anticipated the taller and longer Diego would exploit his reach advantage by being busy with his jab and straight right, but early on it was evident that distance and tactical boxing would not be the dominant themes.
+Instead it was all about power, bravery and non-stop action at close quarters.
 The opener saw Castillo looking to score with heavy artillery to Diego’s body while Corrales aimed upstairs, the round ending with a brutal exchange of power shots at ring center.
 But round two only upped the intensity, the back-and-forth blitzes coming fast and furious.
 This was Diego’s round as he stunned Castillo with some scorching combinations, forcing the Mexican to give ground.